-Within Teamwork, the successful execution of automations can be impacted by a variety of permission and user-based conditions.
+Within Teamwork, automations can be impacted by a variety of permission and user-based conditions.

 - Owner company site administrators can create automations for any project(s) and edit or delete any existing automation.

 - Owner company project administrators can edit and delete any automations on projects where they are an admin.